Please also review History & Genealogy security policy.

 Q. Do you have wireless access?

 A. Yes.
-Laptop computers with wireless capabilities can access the Internet and the library’s subscription databases, including those for genealogical research.
+Users with wireless devices can access the Internet and the library’s subscription databases, including those for genealogical research.

 Q. Can I print from my laptop?